xl0/lovely-docs/doc_db/sveltejs-sveltekit/best-practices/icons/digest.md

-## CSS
+## CSS Icons
-Use Iconify to define icons purely via CSS.
-Iconify supports many popular icon sets and can be included via CSS.
-Works with popular CSS frameworks using the Iconify Tailwind CSS plugin or UnoCSS plugin.
-Doesn't require importing icons into `.svelte` files.
+Use Iconify to include icons via CSS.
+Supports many popular icon sets.
+Can be integrated with Tailwind CSS or UnoCSS plugins.
+No need to import individual icons into `.svelte` files.

-## Svelte
+## Svelte Icons
-When choosing an icon library, avoid those that provide a `.svelte` file per icon.
-Libraries with thousands of `.svelte` files significantly slow down Vite's dependency optimization.
-This problem is especially severe when icons are imported both via umbrella import and subpath import.
+When choosing icon libraries, avoid those providing one `.svelte` file per icon.
+These libraries with thousands of files significantly slow down Vite's dependency optimization, especially when icons are imported both via umbrella imports and subpath imports.